ydydsnyd/mono/packages/replicache/doc/docs/byob/render-ui.md

 To create a subscription, use the `useSubscribe()` React hook.
 You can do multiple reads and compute a result.
 Your React component only re-renders when the returned result changes.

 Let's use a subscription to implement our chat UI.
-Replace `index.js` with the below.
+Delete `index.tsx`, then add `index.js` with the below code:

 ```js
 import React, {useRef} from 'react';